Wednesday, December 30

 Want a new house?
 Only $49,500,000!

-and had a visual tour of the house inside and out.
+I took a peek at the web site and had a visual tour of the house inside and out.
 I don't know if what I saw is worth the asking price, and I don't plan on tapping my 401K to even visit - but it is mind-bending at this time to think someone has the faith in the American dream to ask this price and expect someone will come forward.
 Most likely a prospect will counter-offer and the price might drop a mil or two but forty-seven mil for a house?
 It does have a helluva view of the water!

 By the way, more than 700 viewers had viewed the web site as of mid-morning!